Batak: Traditional Batak religion

 Batak village on Huta Siallagan, Samosir island.

 The various Batak cultures differ in their pre-colonial religious ideas as they do in many other aspects of culture.
 Information about the old religious ideas of the Mandailing and Angkola in southern Batakland is incomplete, and very little is known about the religion of the Pakpak and Simalungun Batak.
 For the Toba and Karo on the other hand the evidence in the writings of missionaries and colonial administrators is relatively abundant.
 Information on the traditional forms of Batak religion is derived mainly from the writings of German and Dutch missionaries who became increasingly concerned with Batak beliefs towards the end of the 19th century.

 Various influences affected the Batak through their contact with Tamil and Javanese traders and settlers in southern Batakland, and the east and west coast near Barus and Tapanuli, in particular the large Padang Lawas temple complex in Tapanuli.
 These contacts took place many centuries ago and it is impossible to reconstruct just how far the religious ideas of these foreigners were adopted and reworked by the Batak.
 It is suggested that the Batak adopted aspects of these religions, specifically Mahayana Buddhist, Shaivist, and Tantrist practices within their own customs.

 The modern Indonesian state is founded on the principles of pancasila, which requires the belief in 'one and only God', the practice of either Protestantism, Catholicism, Islam, Buddhism or Hinduism, one of which must be entered on an individual's KTP.
-Traditional religions are not officially recognised, and accordingly traditional religions are increasingly marginalised, although aspects of the traditional Batak religion are still practised alongside Christianity.
+Traditional religions are not officially recognised, and accordingly traditional religions are increasingly marginalised.
+The traditional Batak religion are still practised as Parmalim by a small community or alongside Christianity.